lukejbyrne/langchain-chunking-strategy-analysis/README.md

 ## Discussion

-## Measurement of Accuracy Using LLMS
+## Measurement of Accuracy Using LLMs

 The correctness ratio, which measures the accuracy of the chunking strategies, was evaluated using LangChain Language Model Services (LLMS).
 The `map_rerank` and `stuff` strategies yielded perfect correctness, indicating that they are highly reliable in producing accurate results.
 The `refine` strategy, despite its resource intensiveness, failed to achieve a perfect score, suggesting that its approach to chunking and refining may introduce errors or inefficiencies.